algolia/instantsearch/.github/ISSUE_TEMPLATE.md

   Thanks for participating in this project!

   This form is to report issues or new features.
-  As for general questions like "How to do routing using react-instantsearch", please search or post a question to our discourse forum: https://discourse.algolia.com/.
+  As for general questions like "How to do routing using React InstantSearch", please search or post a question to our discourse forum: https://discourse.algolia.com/.

   In any case,